Fighting For Justice In The Workplace Since 1955

 New Jersey Civil Rights Lawyers

-In New Jersey, you are entitled to have your civil rights be protected in the workplace.
-You are allowed to have freedom of speech, religion, association, and more — even while you are at work.
+In New Jersey, you are entitled to have your civil rights protected in the workplace.
+You are allowed freedom of speech, religion, association, and more — even while at work.
 When someone infringes upon those rights, you deserve to fight for justice.
 If your civil rights were violated while at work in New Jersey, you may be able to recover compensation.

-Whether you are a government employee or private sector worker, New Jersey has special protections in place to preserve your rights.
-The New Jersey employment lawyers at Aiello, Harris, Abate, Law Group PC maintain a wide breadth of knowledge about those protections.
+Whether you are a government employee or a private sector worker, New Jersey has special protections to preserve your rights.
+The New Jersey employment lawyers at Aiello, Harris, Abate Law Group PC maintain a wide breadth of knowledge about those protections.
 We offer tenacious representation for those who have been mistreated at work.

 What is the New Jersey Civil Rights Act?

-Enacted in 2004, the NJ Civil Rights Act is designed to protect the rights of New Jersey citizens under the United State Constitution and the New Jersey Constitution.
-What made the NJ Civil Rights Act monumental was that it safeguards employees’ civil rights within private sector workplaces, an entirely new concept.
+Enacted in 2004, the NJ Civil Rights Act is designed to protect the rights of New Jersey citizens under the United States Constitution and the New Jersey Constitution.
+The NJ Civil Rights Act was monumental because it safeguards employees’ civil rights within private sector workplaces, an entirely new concept.

 What rights are covered under the Act?